 Cuteness exudes every inch of their tiny little bodies.
 However, they’d be best suited for someone who could have them by their side every moment of every day.
-These teacup dogs that don’t shed require additional effort to maintain and attention since they depend on being fed more times per day than a standard puppy.
+These teacup dogs that don’t shed require additional effort to maintain since they depend on being fed more times per day than a standard puppy.
 At times, owners will have to keep them supervised during their potty because they could quickly get snatched or run away by squeezing in through the cracks of a gated fence.
 With all of this in mind, here’s our list of the best teacup dogs that don’t shed created by our team from WeLoveDoodles.

 1. Teacup Chihuahua

 First on the list of teacup dogs that don’t shed is the Teacup Chihuahua.
 We will discuss one of the most popular non-shedding teacup breeds, which is often described as smart and unique.
 People often describe the Teacup Chihuahua as the “puppy purse dog,” and it’s easy to tell why.
 The Teacup Chihuahua was introduced by breeders coupling the smallest standard-sized Chihuahuas from their litters to create the teacup version.
 Most of the time, this teacup breed will weigh under 5 lbs even when they reach adulthood.